Racism in Chile: 19th century

 Between 1879 and 1883, the War of the Pacific – an armed conflict between Chile on one side and Bolivia and Peru on the other – ensued.
 The memory of this war, which ended in Chile’s favor and resulted in the loss of land in the defeated nations, has since brought about enmity.
 The rivalries between both sides may sometimes be interpreted as expressions of racism, while in other cases the hostility effectively corresponds to the cause and trigger of modern racism.
 This racist attitude is sustained by a variety of Chilean history books that assert that part of Chile’s triumph was due to its “racial homogeneity.”

-In the second half of the 19th century and the first decades of the 20th century, the Selk’nam Genocide transpired.
-European settlers, Argentinians, and Chileans – with both economic and racist motivations – exterminated the Selk’nam (Ona) people, an indigenous group that inhabited Isla Grande of the Tierra del Fuego region at the southern extreme of the country.
+In the second half of the 19th century and the first decades of the 20th century, the Selkʼnam genocide transpired.
+European settlers, Argentinians, and Chileans – with both economic and racist motivations – exterminated the Selkʼnam (Ona) people, an indigenous group that inhabited Isla Grande of the Tierra del Fuego region at the southern extreme of the country.